-Once in reception, the school receptionist will support any visitor with their inquiry or request for an appointment.
+Once in Reception, the school receptionist will support any visitor with their inquiry or request for an appointment.
 Visitors are asked to remain in the Reception area until escorted to any scheduled appointment.
-All Ministry of Health and Ministry of Education guidelines regarding the use of face masks, gloves and social distancing must be observed when entering the school.
-Please always follow safety procedures including restrictions on the number of people allowed into the Reception area at any time to avoid crowding.
+All Ministry of Health and Ministry of Education guidelines and social distancing must be observed when entering the school.

+Please always follow school safety procedures including restrictions on the number of people allowed into the Reception area at any time to avoid crowding.
 As often as possible, request an appointment by phone or email and we can help with your request safely.

 At no time may a Parent/Guardian or other visitor visit an area of the school facility, without administrative approval and the individuals must be escorted by an academic staff member.

-If Parents/Guardians do not follow the required School rules, their child may be suspended or removed from the school, as per the Ministry of Private Education policy.
+If Parents/Guardians do not follow the required School rules, procedures will be taken as per the Ministry of Private Education policy.